-Set up a New Project from under File / Project and Application List and selecting the Project List Tab or when in the Count Session Details screen select the Project List Button.
+Set up a New Project from under M home or select File / Project and Application List and selecting the Project List Tab or when in the Count Session Details screen select the Project List Button.

 A Project Corresponds to a Business Initiative.
 As such it may have requirements that impact many applications within an Organisations Software Portfolio.